SmithEcophysLab/biol43165316_fall2023/lecture_notes/notes_09.26.2023.md

 1. Lecture on carbon budgets of terrestrial ecosystems
 	- [link to slides on carbon budgets of terrestrial ecosystems](../lecture_slides/5_carbon_budgets.pdf)
 2. Time permitting: breakouts to discuss literature reviews
+	- round robin: what is your literature review question??
+		- is it too narrow/broad?

 ## Homework
 - Read Qin et al. (2019) and write feedback (summary + questions).